Niutels/Nico-Portfolio/src/content/posts/first-post.md

 ![Measurement equation](/assets/eq_output.gif)

-Where x is a state vector, y is the output vector and u is the control vector.
-In this case y represents our motors inputs, u includes D and α, and x may correspond to y and other variables you want to estimate in your model.
-However if you are not familiar with State Feedbacks, you can also implement a simple feedback loop with an adjusted proportional gain, it will already work just fine but you will still have to regulate the weighting between the distance factor D and the orientation factor α depending on your system performances against it.
+Where *x* is a state vector, *y* is the output vector and *u* is the control vector.
+In this case u represents our motors input commands and *y* is the difference between the desired and measured orientation and distance.

+However if you are not familiar with State Feedbacks, you can also implement a simple feedback loop with an adjusted proportional and a derivative gain, it will already work just fine but you will still have to regulate the weighting between the distance factor D and the orientation factor α depending on your system performances against it.
 Here is an example of a line tracking establishment I achieved at AKEOPLUS:

 [Akeomotion demo](https://www.youtube.com/embed/htx5c2Kiee0)